BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 {}
 ```

-We will get back `4xx` validation:
+We will get back a `4xx` validation:

 <alert type="warning">

-Accept header If you test it via Postman (or other HTTP client), make sure you always pass the `Accept`
+Accept header if you test it via Postman (or other HTTP client) and make sure you always pass the `Accept`
 header `application/json`.
-This will instruct Laravel to return you back json formatted data:
+This will instruct Laravel to return you back the json formatted data:

 </alert>